 In addition to this, pressing the Power button once the headset is already up and running will make it enter the Superhuman Hearing Mode, which dulls the bass and enhances the mids.
 This has the effect of pushing certain sounds like footsteps and weapon reloading to the forefront, giving you that competitive edge in online multiplayer matches.

 Lastly, we have to applaud this headset for its vast and expansive soundscape.
 Usually, when you see a headset that’s compatible with both the PC and the PS4 and boasts of virtual 7.1 surround capabilities, this feature is only available when using the PC.
 However, the Stealth 600 lets you immerse yourself in the gaming world on your console.

 For a headset of this price, the audio quality is very competitive.
 And if you’re a fan of shooters, then the virtual surround sound and Superhuman Hearing Modes here alone are worth the price of admission and guaranteed to take your gaming to the next level.

 On the one hand, it’s a great sounding headset that’s just as good for gaming as it is for multimedia.
-It comes with a good mic and it has a decent battery life.
-Most importantly, it lets you enjoy wireless gaming on the PS4 in a simply effortless manner.
+It comes with a good mic, and it has decent battery life.
+Most importantly, it lets you enjoy wireless gaming on the PS4 in an effortless manner.

-On the other hand, it’s all-plastic design feels cheap and its weird, VR-friendly build makes it one of the strangest headsets we’ve had the pleasure of reviewing.
-The fact that you can’t connect it to your smartphone of all things also doesn’t score it any bonus points in this price range.
+On the other hand, it’s all-plastic design feels cheap, and its weird, VR-friendly build makes it one of the strangest headsets we’ve had the pleasure of reviewing.
+The fact that you can’t connect it to your smartphone also doesn’t score it any bonus points in this price range.

 If you can play into its strengths and don’t mind the weaknesses, then it’s definitely worth the purchase.
 A wireless Turtle Beach headset with this kind of sound for just $100!
 Where do we sign up?